-Upload and use a list of objects · Cloudflare for Teams documentation
+Upload and use a list of objects

 Upload a CSV

-You can manually create a list or upload a CSV to Cloudflare for Teams.
+You can manually create a list or upload a CSV to Cloudflare Zero Trust.

-- To begin, navigate to the Teams Dashboard and go to My Team > Lists page.
+To begin, navigate to the Zero Trust Dashboard and go to My Team > Lists page.

 Click Upload CSV to add a CSV.